kushymittal/Reading-List/README.md

 - [ ] Superintelligence: Paths, Dangers, Strategies, Nick Bostrom
 - [ ] Zero to One: Notes on Startups, or How to Build the Future, Peter Thiel
+- [ ] Leaders Eat Last, Simon Sinek
+- [ ] Why Nations Fail: The Origins of Power, Prosperity, and Poverty, Daron Acemoğlu
 - [ ] The Sovereign Individual: Mastering the Transition to the Information Age, James Dale Davidson
-- [ ] Why Nations Fail: The Origins of Power, Prosperity, and Poverty, Daron Acemoğlu
 - [ ] Principles, Ray Dalio
 - [ ] Liar's Poker, Michael   Lewis
 - [ ] Collapse: How Societies Choose to Fail or Succeed, Jared Diamond
+- [ ] The Infinite Game, Simon Sinek